 Who Makes More Money: RN or Ultrasound Tech?

-Once licensed, a registered nurse can begin practicing.
+Once licensed, a registered nurse may begin practicing.
 The career paths of RN and sonographer are very similar in salary and time spent in school.
 Your choice of career really depends on where your passion lies.